RiddhiBose/CognitiveLabs-v2v/README.md

 - 🚀 Access startup funding, incubators, grants, and government schemes for women entrepreneurs.
 - 🤝 Connect with mentors who can guide their academic and professional journey.
 - 📚 Improve financial literacy and make informed financial decisions.
-- 🌐 Access opportunities in both English and Hindi, making the platform more inclusive.

 By bringing verified opportunities into one AI-powered platform, ElevateHer AI enables women to make informed decisions, overcome information barriers, and become more independent in pursuing education, careers, and entrepreneurship.